 The implication is profound: There is more to your life than a flicker of existence as an organism.
 Your true Self is the universe, boundless and eternal.
 To see the world as a pantheist is literally to be the universe being aware of itself.

-The experience of pantheism, therefore, is unchained Love, extending our sense of self omnidirectionally, cleansed of sentimentality and possessiveness, released from the selfish grip of the ego that wants to constrict Love and channel it only to where its interests are served.
+The experience of pantheistic insight, therefore, is unchained Love, extending our sense of self omnidirectionally, cleansed of sentimentality and possessiveness, released from the selfish grip of the ego that wants to constrict Love and channel it only to where its interests are served.

 Though it shares the Greek root word theos, translated as “God,” pantheism stretches the God concept beyond anything debated by theists or atheists.
-That debate occurs within the confines of dualism, the mode of thought created by the walls of separate selfhood, projecting God as a mysterious infinite being somehow separate from its creation.
+That dialectic occurs within the confines of dualism, the mode of thought created by the walls of separate selfhood, projecting God as a mysterious infinite being somehow separate from its creation.
 The theos postulated by pantheism is numinous and ineffable, immeasurable and transcendent of all categories, including that of an “object” to be analyzed by subjects.
-Non-dual Reality isn’t limited to the definitions imposed by verbal categories and the “yay or nay” aspect of (dis)belief in specific images of it.
+Theism provided humanity’s first thesis statement on this universal transcendence; atheism provided the antithesis.
+Pantheism is the synthesis, humanity’s answer for why we feel the reality of God so strongly yet cannot see it –in truth, we can’t NOT see it.
+The seer is the seen, and the theos is free from our God-shaped box.

-Pantheism, therefore, is not an emergent new religion.
-People may draw mythic or religious conclusions from the refined depictions of pantheism, but they are essential to neither the experience nor the expression of such.
+This is why we say that pantheism is an emergent paradigm, not a new religion in competition with the old.
+People may draw new mythic or religious conclusions from the refined depictions of pantheism, or they can re-envision their ancient traditions in light of pantheist perception, but neither option is essential to the experience nor the expression of such.
 One of the most visible organizations, the World Pantheist Movement, is entirely naturalistic, and organizes a large community of pantheists around a shared reverence for Nature and social justice.
 It is this kind of practical, applied pantheism that will likely spearhead our best efforts to resolve the stark reality of climate change, with all its sociological and ecological impacts, over the next few generations.
-On the other hand, pantheists who remain well-versed in the language of religion, with their essential neutrality yet deep understanding of the basis of faith, may stand the best chance of championing the slow but steady progress of peace between religious partisans.
+On the other hand, pantheists who remain well-versed in the language of religion, with their essential neutrality yet deep understanding of the basis of faith, tend toward the theological melting pot of Perennialism.
+(The merging of the two philosophies, pan-Perennialism, is discussed here.)
+It is they who may stand the best chance of championing the slow but steady progress of peace between religious partisans.
 Both ends of the spectrum will likely be needed.

 By taking no sides, pantheism stays vital and available to all.
 Its influence is intrinsic to the practice of every human religion –think of it as the leavening agent that enables an individual to rise above the verbal limitations of his/her own theological suppositions– and, according to the sound rational assessment of Werner Heisenberg and others, it is the same for the natural sciences as well.
 Therefore pantheism neither confirms nor denies any gods or other avatars of our interior landscapes, but it creates boundless space for the human imagination to envision them– or not, in favor of keeping that sacred space open for whatever may enter it, or focusing on our sacred exterior world.